Varaang-Tiwari/Seeed-Xiao-based-macropad/README.md

-Credits to Andy Warburton for the helping me out with the code and allowing me to develop on his code.
+Credits to Andy Warburton for helping me out with the code and allowing me to develop on his code.